 - a) a fully mounted dressage-type saddle (including all-purpose) of traditional or treeless construction is compulsory and may be used with or without a saddlecloth - b) all parts of the saddle to be black or brown only.
-Coloured piping on the seat of the saddle permitted - c) Western saddles are not permitted and will entail elimination - d) any saddle that does not meet the required criteria will entail elimination - e) a crupper may be worn by ponies - f) saddlecloths may be square or shaped.
-White is preferred but pale colours permitted - g) a sheepskin/fleece girth cover is permitted
+Coloured piping around the edges of the saddle is on the seat of the saddle permitted.
+The back of the cantle may reflect shades of the saddle. - c) Western saddles are not permitted and will entail elimination - any saddle that does not meet the required criteria will entail elimination - e)d)a crupper may be worn by ponies - f)e) saddlecloths may be square or shaped.
+White is preferred but pale colours permitted.
+Coloured piping is permitted. - g)f) a sheepskin/fleece girth cover is permitted